There are a few popular exercise options for bodyweight workouts. Find out how to do sit-ups, the risks, and whether they are good.

 Sit-ups are an exercise where you start lying down on your back with your feet on the ground.
 After that, you curl up your upper body until your chest is at your knees.
-If you want you can hold some form of weight against your chest or in your hands.

 How to do a sit-up